JustineKay/VeganOmNomNom/README.md

 View location on a mapview.
 View posts with the #restaurantName using the Instagram API.

-Originated from class assignment: Unit-2-hw-1 (See requirements below.)
+Originated from class assignment:

-### Objective
+### Unit-2-hw-1 Objective
 Using either the **[Foursquare API](https://developer.foursquare.com)** or the **[Yelp API](https://www.yelp.com/developers/documentation/v2/overview)**, fetch a list of places near a specific location.

 Your application should also provide the ability to view additional data (category, address, avatar, etc)